lack/kubensmnt/utils/systemd/README.md

 drop-in will introduce an After relationship to `kubensmnt.service` and include the appropriate environment variable if the service is running.

-For other services that do not use the kubensmnt library, you can wrap their execution in nsenter(1).
+For other services that do not use the kubensmnt library, you can wrap their execution in [kubensenter](../kubensenter/) or nsenter(1).

 Example nsenter usage: